Concord Books (New York, US)

 A Golden Treasury of English Verse, by Francis Turner Palgrave (1935)

-Arden Library books are of higher than average quality, very heavy and solidly bound.
-The cream cloth binding has distinctive gold bars and leafy designs on the spine (including the title, author and publisher), and a cased design (with title and author) on the front of the book.
-The design is similar in some ways to the book design used for the Illustrated Editions titles.
+Arden Library books are of higher than average quality, very heavy, and solidly bound.
+The cream cloth binding has distinctive gold bars, leafy designs on the spine (including the title, author, and publisher), and a cased design (with title and author) on the front of the book.
+The design is similar to the book design used for the Illustrated Editions titles.